leabaty/larga2/server/README.md

-If you need to change the email, you'll nee to change it in reservation.ts too (senderEmail)
+If you need to change the email, you'll nee to change it in booking.ts too (senderEmail)

 TODO :
 Create a file with all modified infos (weekdays, senderEmail)